EdenKupe/notTheSky/src/site/posts/poems/plateau.md

 date: 2025-05-10
 ---

-Imagine being a dog
+Imagine being a dog</br>
-and cresting the hill before a park;
+and cresting the hill before a park;</br>
-the entire city stretching beneath you, a mesmeration of scent, a topography of light, more news and rumors and fact than are hidden in any core of an orbiting satellite.
+the entire city stretching beneath you,</br>
+a mesmeration of scent, a topography of light,</br>
+more news and rumors and fact</br>
+than are hidden in any core of an orbiting satellite.</br>

-I got a new kitchen set yesterday and held it in my hands, feeling all the dishes it will one day hold.
+I got a new kitchen set yesterday</br>
+and held it in my hands, feeling</br>
+all the dishes it will one day hold.</br>
-Plastic, yes, and tin and wood and cloying, effective rubber but also light and heat and salt and fire and thought.
+Plastic, yes, and tin and wood and</br>
+cloying, effective rubber</br>
+but also light and heat</br>
+and salt and fire</br>
+and thought.</br>

-Imagine being a dog
+Imagine being a dog</br>
-and making a turn you've never made before;
+and making a turn you've never made before;</br>
-a shoulder of street unwinding before you, a murmuring of hedgegrows, a bundling of life, more sounds and struggles and speed than are written in any history of strife.
+a shoulder of street unwinding before you,</br>
+a murmuring of hedgegrows, a bundling of life,</br>
+more sounds and struggles and speed</br>
+than are written in any history of strife.</br>

-I got a new kitchen set yesterday and tucked it away into cupboards, imagining distant kingdoms in the woodwork.
+I got a new kitchen set yesterday</br>
+and tucked it away into cupboards, imagining</br>
+distant kingdoms in the woodwork.</br>
-Ants, yes, and roaches and mites and expanding, ancient air but also shadow and breeze and sawdust and webs and peace.
+Ants, yes, and roaches and mites and</br>
+expanding, ancient air</br>
+but also shadow and breeze</br>
+and sawdust and webs</br>
+and peace.</br>

-Imagine being a dog.
+Imagine being a dog.</br>
-And imagine getting a kitchen set.
+And imagine getting a kitchen set.</br>
-Imagine walking down a street.
+Imagine walking down a street.</br>
-And imagine tucking things into cupboards.
+And imagine tucking things into cupboards.</br>
-Imagine the world dead.
+Imagine the world dead.</br>
-And, most of all, imagine the world alive.
+And, most of all, imagine the world alive.</br>